tagtogorg/tagtog-doc/on-premises-sysadmin.md

   * `"*"` (all): all users of your OIDC system will be created automatically on tagtog if they log in and they have no associated tagtog account yet.
   * comma-separated list of emails (e.g. "John@example.org,Maria@example.org,Peter@example.org"): users' emails in your OIDC system of users that can be created automatically on tagtog if they log in and they have no associated tagtog account yet.
 * `usernameClaim` (OPTIONAL; default=`preferred_username` or, if not existing, `sub`): the _claim_ (attribute) of your OIDC provider that you want to use for your users' usernames.
 In practice, this parameter is only relevant if you let your users' accounts to be created automatically if they don't exist on tagtog yet (see: `usersThatCanBeCreatedAutomaticallyIfNotFoundInTagtog`).
 If the accounts already exist on tagtog, they are primarily identified by their email address ([see below](#oidc-important-to-know)).
 In this case, the usernames can take any value ([with some restrictions](#oidc-important-to-know)).
 Note that you, as the sysadmin, can create the users first manually, associating them the email address registered in your OIDC Provider, and giving them an arbitrary username.
 Also note that, if you rely on this variable, you can use any custom attribute/claim of your OIDC Provider.
 * `redirectTagtogRootUri` (OPTIONAL; default=originating host): by default when users successfully login on your OIDC Provider, they are redirected back to the originating host, which should be your tagtog OnPremises domain.
 Therefore, in most cases you should not set this variable.
 However, sometimes, due to redirections and having "docker-in-between" the originating host might not be read properly, or otherwise be wrongly set to the localhost.
 For these cases, use this variable.
-It should be the domain of your tagtog OnPremises domain; e.g. `{{page.onpremises_sample_domain}}` (please do not write a trailing forward slash, "/").
+It should be the domain of your tagtog OnPremises domain; e.g. `{{page.onpremises_tagtog_domain}}` (please do not write a trailing forward slash, "/").

 Finally, the way you pass these variables to tagtog is by using java dynamic properties.
 Example: